LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 1. Draw out within your domain model the methods that you will need and how they interact with each other.
 Once you have your plan, start creating these methods within your project itself.
 Leave summary comments above each method that provides a highlight of what the method should do.
 1. In addition, add comments within each method that outlines specifics of what should be done.
-1. When you begin coding, start with the System.IO basics
+1. When you begin coding, start with the System.IO basics.
 	- Be sure you can create a file (with default words), read the file in, Add new words to the file, and delete the file.
 Create this logic first in the respective methods.
 1. After reading in the words from the external file, see if you can get a word to "randomly" be chosen from the list of words you read in.
 1. Implement the user input feature by having the user "guess" a letter.
 Confirm that you can accurately determine if the letter the user inputted exists in the selected mystery word.
 Don't worry about the word being hidden yet, that can happen later.